You Need To Secure Your Google Business Maps!

 - Phone… Suggest that you use your ‘toll’ number and not your toll-free # for better GEO targeting.

 - Website… secured.
-However, it is suggested that you also complete Google’s Website builder and ‘publish’ but not using it as your main website reference for Google My Business listing.
+However, it is suggested that you also complete Google’s Website builder and ‘publish’ but not using it as your main website reference for Google Business Profile listing.
 And if you use an online appointment scheduler, also provide for an Appointment URL

 - Services… Fill in as much information as you can regarding your services (and products).
 Make listing(s) for each category you offer.